 - The statute of limitations in California for sexual harassment at work increased to three years to file a state administrative complaint with the Department of Fair Employment and Housing (DFEH) on January 1, 2020.
 After obtaining a right-to-sue notice, a victim then has one year to file a lawsuit.

-Victims of workplace sexual harassment in California have three years from the harassment to file an administrative complaint with the California Department of Fair Employment and Housing (DFEH).
+Victims of workplace sexual harassment in California now have three years from the harassment to file an administrative complaint with the California DFEH, since a law increased the time period effective January 1, 2020.
 Filing an administrative compliant with the DFEH, and having the DFEH issue the victim a right-to-sue notice is a requirement before you can bring a lawsuit for workplace sexual harassment in California Superior Court.
 Victims then have one year from the issuance of the DFEH right-to-sue notice to file a lawsuit.
 See California Government Code §12960.

 - For a period of time not to exceed 90 days following the expiration of the applicable filing deadline, if a person allegedly aggrieved by an unlawful practice first obtained knowledge of the facts of the alleged unlawful practice during the 90 days following the expiration of the applicable filing deadline.